danielcardeenas/sulla/README.md

 ## Usage

+## Maintainers
+Maintainers are needed, I cannot keep with all the updates by myself.
+If you are interested please open a Pull Request.

 ## Contributing

-Maintainers are needed.
-Please open a PR if interested Pull requests are welcome.
+Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License